wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-go-rest-api.md

 In our greeter sample, the endpoints.yaml file is at go/greeter/.choreo/endpoints.yaml.

-## Step 1: Create a service component from a Dockerfile
+## Step 1: Create a service component

 Let's create a containerized service component by following these steps: